-Being reminded of this truth when we start to feel envious lifts us back up above those petty things we're getting all worked up about.
+Being reminded of this truth when we start to feel envious lifts us back up above whatever we're getting all worked up about and puts it in proper context for us.

 Relax... so that other person has some success, that's good for them - but God won't forget about you - you are God's project, he's got plans for you too, He created you and he will give you exactly what you will need - trust Him!